It Started with Eve: Plot

-The millionaire Jonathan Reynolds is dying, and his son Johnny returns from Mexico City to his deathbed.
-The attending physician, Dr. Harvey, informs Johnny that his father does not have much time to live and that his last wish is to get to know Johnny's future wife.
-Johnny drives quickly to his hotel to find his fiancée, Gloria Pennington, but she has left with her mother.
-Desperate, he asks Anne Terry if she can play Gloria for an evening.
+The renowned New York City millionaire Jonathan Reynolds is dying, and his son Johnny returns from Mexico City to his deathbed.
+The attending physician, Dr. Harvey, informs Johnny that his father does not have much time to live and that his last wish is to get to meet Johnny's future wife.
+Johnny drives quickly to his hotel to find his fiancée, Gloria Pennington, but she is out with her mother.
+Desperate, he asks the first plausible woman he sees, hat check girl Anne Terry, if she can play Gloria for a brief introduction to his failing father.
 She agrees.
-She is kind to the dying man and he is pleased with her manner.
+She is kind to the beleaguered man, and he is pleased with her manner.

-To everyone's surprise, the father feels much better than expected the next morning and asks if he can see his son's fiancée once again.
+To everyone's surprise, Jonathan senior feels much better than expected the next morning and asks if he can see Gloria again.
 Dr. Harvey is still concerned about the health of his patient and asks Johnny to keep pretending that Anne is Gloria.
-Johnny catches Anne at the train station as she is about to leave for her hometown and convinces her to return with him.
+Johnny catches Anne at the train station as she is about to leave for her hometown for good and convinces her to return with him.

-He and Anne arrive home, to find that Gloria and her mother have suddenly appeared there.
-Johnny tries to explain the situation.
-At the same time, Anne, who is an aspiring opera singer, learns of the father's New York opera world contacts.
-She suggests giving a party for the elderly Jonathan to show off her vocal ability.
-Johnny agrees, but wants to introduce his father to his real fiancée, by telling the father that he and Gloria (Anne) are separated, and his new girlfriend is the real Gloria.
-Anne asks him to wait until after the party, but Johnny refuses.
+He and Anne arrive at the Reynolds home, and Gloria is warmly welcomed by his father.
+Johnny panics, and runs off to the real Gloria, while Anne, an aspiring opera singer, learns of Jonathan's New York music world contacts.
+She offers to sing for him, brushes off his evasions, then dazzles him with her talent.

-The next evening, Johnny informs his father about the separation.
-At this moment, Anne falls into the room and asks for Johnny's forgiveness.
-Johnny is almost forced by his father to forgive her.
-When Jonathan leaves the room, he, however, learns the true story through the ensuing loud dispute between Anne and Johnny.
-Gloria and her mother are now fully satisfied.
-Again, they see Johnny with Anne, but, this time, Johnny's mouth is covered by lipstick marks.
-Deciding that enough is enough, the mother and daughter leave yet again.

-At last, the day of the party arrives.
-Jonathan is back in good health, and Johnny goes to the party with Gloria and her mother, explaining to his father that Anne has a headache and cannot attend.
-Jonathan then sets off to see Anne.
-He tells her that he knows the true story, but wants to go out for a farewell dinner between old friends.
-They go to a nightclub where they drink and dance together.
-Jonathan secretly sends word to Johnny to come to the club.
-When Johnny and Dr. Harvey arrive, Johnny accuses Anne of endangering his father's life.
-Anne flings his drink in his face and leaves.
+Johnny explains his dilemma to the Penningtons, which does not go well with the grasping mother.

+So impressed is Jonathan with Anne's performance, he organizes a party to introduce her to his famous friends.
+Unwilling to see Anne masquerade as his fiancée to all of New York society, Johnny shows up at her apartment with a check paying her for her services, and insists she leaves town.

+Over dinner at their home, Johnny tells his father that he and "Gloria" quarreled, she broke the engagement, and has abruptly left.
+Jonathan cannot believe she would have done so without at least saying goodbye to him.

+Unexpectedly, Anne arrives, apologizes for her foolishness and begs forgiveness.
+At first opportunity out of his father's earshot, Johnny berates her for her reversal.
+Overhearing their dispute, Jonathan learns of Johnny's scheming and Anne's well-meaning imposture.
+This only piques his desire to help her, in return for her having helped him.

+The Penningtons make a surprise appearance, startling the threesome.
+They receive a frosty welcome from Jonathan, and depart hastily.
+Jonathan resolves to play Cupid between Ann and Johnny.

+At the party Jonathan is in fine spirits, but Johnny tells him that Gloria has a headache and cannot attend.
+Jonathan is completely crestfallen, and insists on immediately calling her to convince her to come.
+She brusquely refuses, and tells him she never wants to see him again.
+The Penningtons arrive at the party, but there is no trace of Jonathan.